 Figure: Spyder window with the MSRESOLVE.py opened.

 Now that MSRESOLVESG.py is opened in Spyder, press the GREEN play button located in the upper region of the screen (the 7th icon in the image above).
 This will start and run the MSRESOLVE program.
 Once the program is finished running, you will see the statement “LogFile Complete” in the bottom right window of Spyder named “Console 1/A”.
 Within windows file explorer, look in your “ExampleAnalysis” directory.
 You will see a file named “LogFile”.
-This is where you can view some logs about the run .
+This is where you can view some logs about the run.
 You can also view created graphs in the “Plots” tab on Spyder located above the “Console 1/A”.
 If you would like to refer to the graphs you created later in the future, open the directory where the MSRESOLVESG.py that you ran is located on your device.
 In this instance, it will be located inside the “ExampleAnalysis” directory.
 You should see a directory named “Graphs”.
 This is where all your graphs from your processed data will be located.
 The “Graphs” directory will show up in the directory that has the MSRESOLVESG.py that you have ran.
+Please refer to section 2.3 Files Produced to learn more about the files created by MSRESOLVE once an analysis is run.

+2.3 Files Produced

+The directory in which you ran MSRESOLVESG.py will also have files such as “ScaledConcentrations.csv” and “ScaledConcentrations_Statistics.csv”.
+“ScaledConcentrations.csv” includes a table of solved scaled concentrations (relative to Carbon Monoxide) for each molecule relative to time as shown in the figure below.

+Figure: “ScaledConcentrations.csv” from the “ExampleAnalysis” directory after MSRESOLVE.py has been ran.

+The “ScaledConcentrations_Statistics.csv” file is also a file created after an analysis is ran.
+This file will include information such as scaled concentration means, standard deviations, and standard errors to name a few.
+Below is an example of the “ScaledConcentrations_Statistics.csv” file.

+Figure: “ScaledConcentrations_Statistics.csv” from the “ExampleAnalysis” directory after MSRESOLVE.py has been ran.

+There are also several files produced with the tag “Exported” at the beginning of the file name.

+The “ExportedIonizationEfficienciesSourcesTypes.csv” file is a file that provides that users with information such as the ionization efficiency factor used in calculating molecule scaled concentration and the method to obtain ionization efficiency as shown below.

+Figure: “ExportedIonizationEfficienciesSourcesTypes.csv” from the “ExampleAnalysis” directory after MSRESOLVE.py has been ran.

+The “ExportedSLSUniqueMassesUsedInSolvingMolecules.csv” is a file that’s exported when the SLS solving method is chosen (Refer to the MSRESOLVE manual to learn more about SLS).
+This file shows the user the unique masses used in solving molecule concentration based on time.
+These unique masses play a key factor in solving scaled molecule concentrations.

+Figure: “ExportedSLSUniqueMassesUsedInSolvingMolecules.csv” from the “ExampleAnalysis” directory after MSRESOLVE.py has been ran.

+The “ExportedSLSUniqueMassFragmentsUsed.csv” is a file that also shows the user the unique masses used in solving scaled molecule concentration based on time.
+Unique masses used are represented as “1” while masses not used are represented with “0” in the table.

+Figure: “ExportedSLSUniqueMassFragmentsUsed.csv” from the “ExampleAnalysis” directory after MSRESOLVE.py has been ran.

+The “ExportedSLSUniqueMoleculesAndChosenMassFragments.csv” is a file that shows the molecule solving order used in solving scaled molecule concentration based on time.
+This solving order is specific to SLS.

+Figure: “ExportedSLSUniqueMoleculesAndChosenMassFragments.csv” from the “ExampleAnalysis” directory after MSRESOLVE.py has been ran.

 Note: MSRELOVE has several ways to solve data and other advance features as described in the MSRESOLVE_MANUAL

-2.3 End of QuickStart
+2.4 End of QuickStart